ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D1-OopDesignReview+UML.md

 ## Introduction

-In this session, we will review Object Oriented Programming concepts for designing software solutions.
+In this session, we will review Object Oriented concepts for designing software solutions.
 I'm assuming that most of this is review from your C# or C++ programming classes.

 ## Frameworks, Libraries, and Custom Solutions